 Any type of file upload in Angular is not different than a regular file upload using native HTML file input control and a little bit of javascript.
-POSTing the file to the server can be achieved with the HttpClient available in Angular.
+POST

 Running the sample application will give you the option to select an image with a file control.
 You can see the preview of the selected image before you start uploading it to the server.
 A progress control is also added so that you can see the upload progress in real-time.